jtv/libpqxx/include/pqxx/doc/getting-started.md

     }

 This prints the number 1.
-Notice that you can keep the result object around after the transaction (or even the connection) has been closed.
+Notice that you can keep the result object around after you've closed the transaction or even the connection.
 There are situations where you can't do it, but generally it's fine.
 If you're
 interested: you can install your own callbacks for receiving error messages from the database, and in that case you'll have to keep the connection object